Must-See Historical Sites and Landmarks in Hampton Roads

 Whether you elect to stay for a high-end getaway, make reservations to the Distillery, or simply admire the architecture, make sure to see the Historic Cavalier Hotel at the oceanfront.
 Opened in 1927, this beautiful building has hosted ten presidents and several celebrities, including Elizabeth Taylor.

 While you swim or sunbathe, you can see the Chesapeake Bay Bridge Tunnel, but have you driven across it?
-The previous ferry service to get the Eastern Shore was replaced by the CBBT in the 1960s and it’s an engineering marvel.
-There’s several scenic views and outlooks, and it can begin an adventure to the Eastern Shore where you can explore places like Fisherman Island National Wildlife Refuge, Cape Charles, Chincoteague, and Assateague if you are looking to plan a longer trip.
+The previous ferry service to get to the Eastern Shore was replaced by the CBBT in the 1960s and it’s an engineering marvel.
+There are several scenic views and outlooks, and it can begin an adventure to the Eastern Shore where you can explore places like Fisherman Island National Wildlife Refuge, Cape Charles, Chincoteague, and Assateague if you are looking to plan a longer trip.

 Fort Story is a working military base that some readers may call home, but it’s also home to the historic Cape Henry Lighthouse.
 Climb the steps of the first federally funded public works in the country and enjoy the views, gift shop, and learning about lighthouses.
-Next door, First Landing State Park is the most-visited state park in Virginia, with trails, beaches, wildlife viewing and more, it commemorates the location of the first English settlers to Virginia’s shore.